necsi/scheduling_assistant/README.md

 # scheduling_assistant

-Create a schedule pairing up teams across timezones.
-Also find speaker availability based on time zone and meeting time.

 Created for the Global Summit 2021

+* Create a schedule pairing up teams across timezones.
+* Find speaker availability based on time zone and meeting time.